Torrance, California: Public schools

 Torrance Unified School District (TUSD) was established in 1947 and unified in 1948.
 The district comprises the City of Torrance, bordered by the Palos Verdes Peninsula on the south, the cities of Redondo Beach and Gardena on the north, the City of Los Angeles (Harbor Gateway) on the east and the Pacific Ocean on the west.
-The district's jurisdiction includes approximately 21 sqmi, and it operates 17 elementary schools, eight middle schools, five high schools (one of which is a continuation school), three adult education centers, and a child development center.
+The district's jurisdiction covers approximately 21 sqmi, and it operates 17 elementary schools, eight middle schools, five high schools (one of which is a continuation school), three adult education centers, and a child development center.

 The Torrance Unified School District's five high schools are: